Quantum optimization with globally driven neutral atom arrays: Summary and Outlook

 \section{Summary and Outlook}

-In this paper, we presented a novel approach for quantum optimization based on the parity architecture in globally driven Rydberg atom arrays, i.e., without the need for site-dependent laser detunings.
-Our modular approach builds on problem-independent \textsf{MWIS}-gadgets whose layout is defined by the connectivity of the problem and is adapted to specific local fields using auxiliary atoms.
-By placing these so-called anchors near the gadgets, we demonstrate that their interactions with the gadgets suffice to effectively emulate the energy spectra required to encode arbitrary optimization problems.
+In this paper, we have introduced and implemented a method for quantum optimization on globally driven neutral atom arrays by utilizing weak Rydberg interactions.
+By leveraging the precise position control of optical tweezers in neutral atom platforms, we precisely place additional anchor atoms to induce effective detunings on individual atoms through energy modulations from weak Rydberg interactions.
+We applied this approach to Parity-encoding-based Rydberg embeddings of optimization problems~\cite{Lanthaler2023Ryblo}, showing that its structure is ideally suited for this weak-interaction approach.
+Within this framework, the required local detunings can be seamlessly shifted to open ports or extended \textsf{LINK} gadgets, ensuring ample space for anchor placement.

+These results eliminate the experimental overhead of local addressability for quantum optimization on neutral atom platforms, significantly simplifying the scaling to larger devices.
+We validated our approach on a Pasqal Orion Alpha/Fresnel Rydberg quantum annealer~\cite{darcangelo2024, Leclerc2025}, confirming the performance of all fundamental building blocks.
+Finally, we integrated these elements in a proof-of-principle 43-atom Rydberg layout, incorporating seven precisely placed anchor atoms, to successfully solve an all-to-all QUBO problem of four variables using purely global driving.

+Several improvements to the state preparation method and the hardware could be foreseen to improve our results further, providing a viable path to scale up problem sizes.
+Distance fluctuations arising from finite atomic motion limit the resolution of optimization problem fields that can be implemented via weakly interacting anchors.
+Such fluctuations could be suppressed by cooling the atoms closer to the motional ground state~\cite{Kaufman2012, Kaufman_2021, Bluvstein2025, Brown2019}.
+Increasing laser power and stability would reduce laser-induced noise during the state preparation and allow to decrease annealing durations due to increased Rabi frequencies, which in turn reduces noise from Rydberg decay.
+On the algorithmic side, the pulse shapes used for the adiabatic sweeps in this paper could be further improved using more complex annealing protocols~\cite{GueryOdelin2019, Perseguers2025} or optimal control based approaches~\cite{KHANEJA2005, Ebadi2022, Finzgar2024, Leclerc2025}, with the goal of enhancing the fidelity or reducing the required time budget.

-In Ref.~\cite{Lanthaler2023Ryblo}, problem dependencies are encoded via site-specific detunings.
-This work proposes an alternative approach that utilizes a global detuning.
-Depending on the specific strengths of the hardware, it may be advantageous to combine these two approaches, which involve either precise control of atom positioning or laser detunings.
-Future research may involve identifying under which conditions the algorithmic performance of such a combined encoding is best, as well as exploring realizations of it in experimental setups.
+Depending on the specific strengths and features of the neutral atom quantum annealing hardware, it may be advantageous to combine the here presented global-detuning approach with the local-detuning based approach~\cite{Lanthaler2023Ryblo} such that required local detunings can be either induced via precisely placed anchor atoms, or directly via locally controlled laser detunings.
+Future research could identify under which conditions the algorithmic performance of such a combined implementation is best, as well as exploring experimental realizations.